AstilesJM/vTLP-briefing/README.md

 ## Course target audience.

-The target audience is simmers with enough experience on the chosen platform to fly the course.
-The course is applicable for navigators, WSO and pilots.
+The target audience are simmers with enough experience on the chosen platform to fly the course.
+Allowable platforms include F16, F18, F14, Mirage 2000C.

 A limited number of slots are available for Rotary Wing.
-Additionally, a limited number of slots for support personnel are also available including GCI and Intel.
+Additionally, a limited number of slots for support personnel are also available including GCI and ATC

 ## Course composition.